danielharrell/SumLect2015/Lost_Idea_LA.md

 arts page only going this far.-->

 So even if no list of liberal arts contains the idea of one among its examples, such lists persist, even in memory.
-And in this persistence thus lurks a deeper way of being lost, where not being found sooner or later means being forgotten.
-And being forgotten comes close to what I mean by my lecture's title.
+In this persistence thus lurks a deeper way of being lost, where not being found sooner or later means being forgotten.
+But this, to my mind, is not yet the deepest way of being lost, where being forgotten at once means not being found. ---Which is to say, where being forgotten is not the result of being lost, but rather the cause of it.
+This last sense of "lost" may seem irrelevant to to the idea of liberal education, And "forgotten" is what I mean by "lost" in my lecture's title.
 In the lost idea of a liberal art, my hypothesis is that we have indeed forgotten what a liberal art is.
-And by "we," I mean those of us who might be thought most devoted to the liberal arts: we students, and stewards, of a liberal education.
-(Move on from here to mention "comes close": speak of even deeper way of being lost, a deeper sense of forgotten.)
+By "we," I mean those of us who might be thought most devoted to the liberal arts: we students, and stewards, of a liberal education.
 And by "forgotten," I not only mean in the sense that the idea of a liberal art may have vanished from our thoughts about liberal education, as if by accident; I also mean in the sense that this idea may have vanished in being banished, as if by choice.
 The idea of a liberal art has become something to forget, on this hypothesis, when we are called upon to explain, or defend, or even pursue, a liberal education.

-from
-our collective mind,  in being, but the sense in which this idea
+But it doesn't explain the persistence.
+Which suggests a still deeper way of being lost. not the result but rather of not being found. here we might say being forgotten means not being found.
+(Need to expand this next section.) from our collective mind,  in being, but the sense in which this idea